YvosOnTheHub/LabNetApp/Kubernetes_v2/Scenarios/Scenario03/README.md

 The idea here would be to create a ConfigMap pointing to the Trident dashboard json file.

 :mag:
-A **ConfigMap** is an API object used to store non-confidential data in key-value pairs.
+*A* **ConfigMap** *is an API object used to store non-confidential data in key-value pairs.
 Pods can consume ConfigMaps as environment variables, command-line arguments, or as configuration files in a volume.
-A ConfigMap allows you to decouple environment-specific configuration from your container images, so that your applications are easily portable.
+A ConfigMap allows you to decouple environment-specific configuration from your container images, so that your applications are easily portable.*
-:magright:
+:mag_right:
 ```
 # kubectl create configmap -n monitoring tridentdashboard --from-file=Trident_Dashboard_Std.json
 configmap/tridentdashboard created